 While a toxic employee can wreak havoc in any workplace, such a person can be especially damaging to a small business, where interactions are frequent and quarters close.
 Others on staff have difficulty escaping the negativity, and a small business leader who fails to address the problem may soon find everyone’s energy drained.

-Obviously, the best solution would be for small business owners not to hire toxic workers.
+The best solution would be for small business owners not to hire toxic workers in the first place.
 Warning signs during interviews may include talking negatively about former employers, blaming co-workers for problems, and failing to acknowledge the role of others in accomplishments.
 Speaking with references can be revealing; they may hint at attitude problems or provide lackluster answers that raise red flags.

 Unfortunately, preventative measures don’t always work, so it’s important to stay alert to possible toxicity on your staff.
 Probe when customers request a different contact.
 Look at the facial expressions of team members when around the individual in question.
 Ask yourself how you feel when interacting with the suspect.
 Complaints, looks of frustration, avoidance, and a general bad vibe spell trouble.